flutter/website/src/content/jobs/dre-china.md

 * Experience working in a support or consulting relationship with customers.
-* Experience delivering public speeches, writing blog postss and articles, and interacting with developer communities.
+* Experience delivering public speeches, writing blog posts and articles, and interacting with developer communities.

 ## To apply